opiumind/ts-notes/typescript.md

 let x = new SomeType();
 let y = someFunc();
 ```
-- - Use the namespace import pattern if you’re importing a large number of things
+- - Use the namespace import pattern if you’re importing a large number of things:
 ```
 //MyLargeModule.ts
 export class Dog { ... }